Vincent-Tiono/HSR-Receipt-Reimbursement/README.md

 # HSR Ticket Extractor API

-A FastAPI service that extracts information from Taiwan HSR (High Speed Rail) tickets in image or PDF format using AI.
+- A FastAPI service that extracts information from Taiwan HSR tickets and receipts (發票)

-## Features

-- Extracts ticket information from images and PDFs
-- Supports multiple image formats: PNG, JPEG, BMP, TIFF, WEBP, HEIC
-- Processes images in memory (no disk storage)
-- Uses AI for information extraction
-- Configurable AI models (default: Gemini 2.0 Flash Lite)
+- OCR validation of LLM results to mitigate hallucination issues

 ## Installation